 There is a paradox to this situation because the amateur filmmakers of the second half of the 20th century create a narrative for the audiences growing up with sound films.
 Furthermore, they were the viewers of sound films themselves, and stylized their own films to imitate the contemporary genre popular films (cloak-and-dagger, comedy dramas, action thrillers a.o.).
 We will carefully view all the live-acting films to understand how the authors used the visual techniques to compensate for the silence of their amateur films.
 We will reflect about whether it is possible to resume the practices of early-pre-sound films in the end of the 20th century.
 We will try to see how film amateurs approach the soundless in their films, and whether the reflections about film as a medium brings them closer to the practices of Avant-Garde artists.

 Working language – Ukrainian.

 The exhibition "Society with a Movie Camera" invites you to discover the amateur filmmaking world and aims to share the history of amateur film and to show unique, previously unseen materials.
 The exhibition is based on a collection of amateur films from private collections, which has been collected over the past ten years by the Urban Media Archive of the Center for Urban History.

 - Wed – Fri 12:00-19:00

 - Sat – Sun 12:00-18:00

-The event is realized within the project "Society With a Movie Camera: History of Visual Modes and Creative Practices in Ukraine" with the support of the Ukrainian Cultural Foundation.
+The event is realized within the project "Society with a Movie Camera: History of Visual Modes and Creation Practices in Ukraine" with the support of the Ukrainian Cultural Foundation.